ShreeharishG/Expense_calculator/README.md

 Getting Started

 1. Installation: Ensure you have Python installed on your system.
 You can download it from [python.org](https://www.python.org/downloads/).
-2. Clone the Repository: Clone or download the project repository from [GitHub link](https://github.com/your-username/expense-tracker).
+2. Clone the Repository: Clone or download the project repository from https://github.com/ShreeharishG/Expense_calculator.
-3. Run the Program: Open the project directory in your preferred Python IDE (such as VS Code).
-Run the `expense_tracker.py` file to start the program.
+3. Run the Program: Open the project directory in your preferred Python IDE (such as VS Code).Run the `expense_tracker.py` file to start the program.

 Usage